isomerpages/mlaw-corp/news/press-releases/_posts/2022-04-04-Enhancing-Access-to-Justice-with-the-Establishment-of-a-Public-Defenders-Office-and-Expansion-of-Coverage-for-Criminal-Legal-Aid.md

 {:start="2"}
 2. These changes will enable more Singaporeans to qualify for criminal legal aid, and help to build a more robust and sustainable legal aid system in Singapore.
 In the course of the review, the Ministry studied the approaches adopted by 11 overseas jurisdictions<sup><a href="#fn1" id="ref1">1</a></sup> and the learning points.
 We also consulted and took in feedback from the Law Society of Singapore and the legal fraternity.

-**Establishing A Public Defender’s Office to Strengthen Criminal Legal**
+**Establishing A Public Defender’s Office to Strengthen Criminal Legal Aid**

 {:start="3"}
 3. The Government will establish a PDO to provide criminal legal aid to those facing non-capital criminal charges in Singapore, but are unable to engage a lawyer due to limited means.
 (See <b><u>Annex A</u></b> for an overview of the development of our criminal legal aid model over the years.)